PilHliP211/Todoer/docs/epics/epic-00-foundation/stories/story-06-cd-pipeline.md

 3. Approve promotion from `main`: confirm prod deploy uses the same image tag.
 4. Hit `/healthz` on staging and prod; expect 200.
 5. If secrets are configured, confirm they are available at runtime (startup logs show non-empty config).
+6. Confirm no manual environment variable updates were needed beyond the bootstrap step.